Meet the Head instructors

 In the late 80s and early 90s, Master Shackelford competed in numerous regional and national Martial Arts tournaments, winning hundreds of divisions and awards.
 In the early 90s, he was Nationally rated as one of the top four competitors in the Korean Forms division as well as one of the top four in the Super-Lightweight Sparring division.
 In addition, he was recognized as one of the top 20 fighters in the nation across all weight divisions.

-In 1992, Master Shackelford graduated with a MS in Counseling Psychology, with a 3.9 GPA, and relocated to the Washington, DC, area.
+In 1992, Master Shackelford graduated with a MS in Counseling Psychology and relocated to the Washington, DC, area.
 While working in the field of psychology, he continued to instruct at various Jhoon Rhee affiliated schools, such as Charlie Lee Karate and the Jhoon Rhee Institutes in Annandale and Falls Church, Virginia.
 Over the next decade, he instructed many students who would go on to become accomplished fighters and World Champions in their respective divisions.

 In 1994, he became more than just a student of Jhoon Rhee by entering the family when he married Heather Chun, whose mother, On Goo Chun, is Jhoon Rhee’s sister.
 Dedicating time to his wife and his career, Master Shackelford decided to informally “retire” from competition.